MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 While the region is bordered to the south by the [Dividing Plains](dividing-plains) and the [Lucidian Coast](lucidian-coast), the region is largely surrounded by water.
 The [Alabaster Bay](alabaster-bay) and [Dawnmist Bay](dawnmist-bay) frame the main peninsula, while the [Shearing Channel](shearing-channel) and [Lucidian Ocean](lucidian-ocean) cut the region off from the continent of [Wildemount](wildemount) to the east.

 ##### Demographics
-The demographics below reflect the people of [Whitestone](whitestone) and the surrounding villages only.
-While the region appears largely human, there are sizable populations of giants, goblins, kobolds, orcs, and centaurs residing throughout the [Alabaster Sierras](alabaster-sierra-range) and [Parchwood Timberland](parchwood-timberland).
-An accurate count for everyone simply is not possible.
+While the city of [Whitestone](whitestone) and surrounding villages are predominantly human, sizable numbers of giants, goblins, orcs, and centaurs call the more remote corners of the region home.

 |||||||
 |:-----------|:---:|:-----------|:---:|:-----------|:---:|